mwpastore/sinja/demo-app/README.md

 ```

 The web server will report the port it's listening on, or you can specify a
 port with the `-p` option.
-It will respond to JSON:API-compliant requests
+It will respond to {json:api}-compliant requests
 (don't forget to set an `Accept` header) to `/authors`, `/posts`, `/comments`,
 and `/tags`, although not every endpoint is implemented.
 Log in by setting the
 `X-Email` header on the request to the email address of a registered user; the